Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 The outdoor tasting garden at Davis Family Vineyards in Healdsburg

 Tucked beside the Russian River near downtown Healdsburg, this family-owned winery features a sprawling culinary and pollinator garden.
-Perch on the covered patio/lounge or at tree-shaded picnic tables, play a little bocce, and enjoy Davis’ white Cuvee Luke blend, Pinot noirs, and estate olive oil.
+Perch on the covered patio or lounge at tree-shaded picnic tables, play a little bocce, and enjoy Pinot Noirs, white Cuvee Luke blend, and estate olive oil.

 Hawkes Wine